algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 #### FAQ

+__I'd like to reuse an existing GitHub repository for my algorithm.
+Is this possible?__

+At this time we are only able to use new, purpose-created repositories for GitHub-backed algorithms, which Algorithmia itself creates and provisions.

+__Can I rename or move the GitHub repository that backs my algorithm?__

+Yes!
+Upon any change to your repository's name or owner we receive a webhook which we will use to update our system to point to the new repository address.

 __I’m a member of a GitHub organization, but I don’t see that organization listed as a possible owner when creating an algorithm.
 What’s wrong?__

 An administrator of your GitHub organization likely needs to approve the OAuth application that’s being used to authorize Algorithmia users.
 You can request approval by following the instructions in [this GitHub documentation](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/requesting-organization-approval-for-oauth-apps#:~:targetText=Click%20the%20Authorized%20OAuth%20Apps,click%20Request%20approval%20from%20owners.).